Tai Felton first met Jermaine Lewis, arguably the best wide receiver in Maryland football’s history, in August at a Baltimore Ravens preseason event.

 Felton stays in touch with many former Terps, such as Smith and Lewis who gave him advice.
 The senior has also worked out a few times with Stefon Diggs and connected with Vernon Davis, who he even shares a barber with, he said.

 Smith said Felton’s flexibility to line up either on the outside or inside impresses him, a quality he said he never had.
 Lewis has been most impressed with Felton’s big-play ability.
-They both agree Felton has found a marriage between talent and execution.
+The consensus is that Felton has found a marriage between talent and execution.

 “The sky’s the limit for him,” Smith said.